Willybaker1988/snowflake_flyway/README.md

 # Introduction
-This repository contains a flyway project for database migration using Snowflake as the backend.
+The [Snowflake Flway repository](https://github.com/Willybaker1988/snowflake_flyway) contains a flyway project for database migration using Snowflake as the backend.

-The project utlizes Docker to build a development environment locally and all other deployments are handled via Azure DevOps.
+The project utilizes Docker to build a development environment locally and all other deployments are handled via Azure DevOps.

 The project contains: